libretro/docs/docs/development/input-api.md

 ## Overview

 Libretro's input system is based on abstracted input device types which are polled via callbacks provided by the libretro API.
+For core developers, the value of these abstractions is that cores can be coded with an 'ideal' input type abstraction in mind while giving frontend developers and users the freedom to map that abstraction to any number of hardware or software input sources.

+For example, native libretro cores and source ports could be written to poll the RetroPad, the gamepad abstraction, while the frontend allows the user to map the RetroPad to their physical keyboard or mouse.
+This is also an advantage for emulator cores, where the input abstraction is selected to match the type or types of input available on the emulated system.
+For example, the libretro pointer abstraction is available for emulating input for systems like the Nintendo DS; frontends can allow the user to map a mouse or other suitable input device in addition to a hardware touchscreen.
+Meanwhile, on platforms like smartphones and tablets, the user can utilize their touch hardware for a more authentic emulation experience without as much code for the core to maintain.

 Libretro input device abstractions include: